-Student Release Forms, which must be completed and filed before the first day of school, are to contain the names of persons, including parents, who are permitted to pick up students from the After School Program or during the day.
-Under no circumstances will students be released to anyone whose name does not appear on this form.
+Persons authorized to pick up students from the After School Program or during the day are entered into the school's information system during enrollment or reenrollment by the parent.
+Students will not be released to anyone whose name does not appear in the school's information system.
+Exceptions to this rule may be authorized by custodial parent consent.
 Changes or additions can be made in person or by a written note signed by one parent, whose signature is on his/her child's registration application.